Paternal family names on my father’s mother’s side include Bobo, Demings, Craig, Johnson, Chase, and Milbourn, Doman, and Jeffers.

 The Mays record begins in pre-emancipation Greenville, SC, and Charleston, SC in census records.
 The Mays, Choice, and Walker families were enslaved by area-farmers and held a close association, living,

 The Redd record begins in the early 1800s post-colonial Virginia in the heart of the Shenandoah valley with both enslaved and free families of color in records from Roanoke and Staunton.
+I have a great deal of work to do on this line.

 The earliest of the Morris family was enslaved to the prominent Baldwin family of Virginia and later played a key role in Reconstruction politics in Virginia.
 The Black family records begin with a court case in the late 1850s.
 Incredibly, most of the Blacks were emancipated by their enslavers in a will that turned into a hotly contested year-long court battle.